shvets/linux_provision/README.md

 thor linux_install:rackup
 ```

-After provision and starting server try to access your application from the browser:
+After provisioning and starting server try to access your application from the browser:

 ```bash
 open http://192.168.59.103:9292